 I invested some time in order to understand the application and its value for enterprise customers, the underlying technology, as well as the market.
 Back then it seemed to me that Process Mining was all about ERP data and mainly related to a small handful of processes in the SAP system.
 My immediate conclusion was that Process Mining…

 After reading a lot about the ‘AI based investment approach’ of some Venture Capital investors I take the liberty to share my thoughts on this matter.

 Software technologies that make a computer or robot perform equal to or better than normal human computational ability in accuracy, capacity, and speed.

 First of all — I do respect the ideas and thoughts from other VCs about an ‘AI based investment approach’ but IMHO: a healthy startup ecosystem doesn’t work like this.

-My thesis: The basis of an investment decision in an early-stage startup is the founding team.
-It…
+The basis of an investment decision in an early-stage startup is the founding team.
+It is…

 I have been asked about our (Capnamic Venture) investment strategy several times.
 Here are some background information on it.

 In my last post I have underlined the importance of a thesis driven investment strategy: